subdavis/rss-glue/README.md

 * `RssFeed` is a data source using an external RSS Feed.
 * `InstagramFeed` is a data source using an instagram profile via Piokok.
+* `RedditFeed` because the standard Reddit RSS feed leaves out too much content and you can get more from the JSON api.

 Meta Data Sources